honeybadger26/otree_rule-following-as-signal/README.md

 - Instructions page
 	- Baseline of 650 points for earnings may need to be changed, TBD
 - Demographic survey
 	- Gender question -- code it the same way as in groupreputation3 project [Simon: I would avoid doing this.
 Looking back, that code was a bit hacky to achieve what I needed.
-I've made this free text entry instead]
+I've made this free text entry instead.]
+		- [Toby: no, I really need it coded in the same way as groupreputation3.
+This is an ethics committee requirement on how we gather this data.]
 - Various applications have names like "thesis", "thesis-instructions", etc. This is redundant and distracting.
 Can we do a global change to wherever "thesis" occurs in a program name, change it to "rfas" (rule following as signal)?
 [TH: Why do we still have folders for "thesis_debriefing" etc?]
 [Simon: Not sure what's going on here.
 These folders must be generated somehow as they aren't checked into the git repo...]
+[Toby: Ah, ok, I'll ignore/delete.]

 ## Done